 The Lineberger Fellows program encourages students to pursue leadership opportunities within the program as well as in other extracurricular organizations.
 The Lineberger Fellows Leadership Council consists of a president, vice president, and multiple members at large.
 They meet periodically with Dr. Brandes to plan meetings and discuss ways to improve the Fellows Program.

-Although current Fellows do not receive any sort of academic scholarships for being a part of the program, members can receive monetary support in other forms valued at over $4000.00.
+Fellows have the opportunity to receive a $2,000 scholarship for each year.
+Members can also receive monetary support in other forms valued at over $4000.00.
 Funding can be provided for passport cost, attending conferences, and funding for summer opportunities.
 Summer funding is available to support the Fellows as they pursue independent projects, internship or shadowing opportunities, and both domestic and international travel or study abroad.

 In addition to working closely with Dr. Brandes, the Fellows program encourages students to find a mentor in their intended field of employment and build professional connections within the community.
 Networking and professional development opportunities include Visiting Writers’ Series events, professional development convocations, retreats, and various other events planned by Dr. Brandes or the Leadership Council.